w3c/vc-jose-cose-test-suite/README.md

 This file defines the structure of the test suite.
 It exports two main objects:

 1. `TestResult`: An enum of possible test outcomes (success, failure, indeterminate, error).
-2. `GenericTestMapping`: A mapping of test names to their configurations.
+2. `TestMapping`: A mapping of test names to their configurations.
 Each test configuration includes:
     - `number`: A unique identifier for the test
-    - `input_file`: The name of the input file to be used
+    - `input_file`: The name of the input file to be used, representing:
-    - `config`: Configuration options for the test, including the `check` property which determines the feature being tested
+      - For issuance, a JSON unsigned Verifiable Credential or Presentation
+      - For verification, a signed Verifiable Credential or Presentation, encoded as a JWT string (JOSE), Base64 string (COSE), or SD-JWT string (Selective Disclosure JWT)
+    - `key_file`: The name of the key file to be used, representing a Verification Method
+    - `fn`: The function being tested either `issue` or `verify`
+    - `disclosure_paths`: An array of paths to be disclosed in a Selective Disclosure JWT (e.g. `["issuer", "validFrom", "credentialSubject.id"]`)
+    - `feature`: The function being tested, one of `credential_jose`, `credential_cose`, `credential_sdjwt`,
+      `presentation_jose`, `presentation_cose`, or `presentation_sdjwt`
     - `expected_result`: The expected outcome of the test

 ### test-runner.js